michael2012z/BitBible/markdown/KJV/files/Ps.md

 42. For he remembered his holy promise, and Abraham his servant.

-43. And he brought forth his people with joy, and his chosen with gladness:gladness: Heb. singing
+43. And he brought forth his people with joy, and his chosen with gladness:

 44. And gave them the lands of the heathen: and they inherited the labour of the people;

 45. That they might observe his statutes, and keep his laws.
-Praise ye the Lord.Praise…: Heb.
-Hallelujah
+Praise ye the Lord.

 ## Psalms 106

 1. Praise ye the Lord.
-O give thanks unto the Lord; for he is good: for his mercy endureth for ever.Praise…: Heb.
-Hallelujah
+O give thanks unto the Lord; for he is good: for his mercy endureth for ever.

 2. Who can utter the mighty acts of the Lord? who can shew forth all his praise?